 “Unfortunately, that’s not what tolerance means today.
 The word has been redefined.
 It no longer means granting others the right to be wrong.
 It now means that nobody is wrong.
 Those who dare to claim that some behaviors are actually morally wrong are written off as intolerant bigots.”
 Larry Osborne

 “For the law was given through Moses; grace and truth came through Jesus Christ.”
 (John 1:17)

 In reality, the Gospel, the message of Christianity, has always been equal parts grace and equal parts truth.
-The truth is that we all are in need of a Savior.
+We are all in need of a Savior.
 None of us can save ourselves.
-Jesus said, "I am the way, the truth, and the life.
-No one comes to the other but by me."
+Jesus said, “I am the way, the truth, and the life.
+No one comes to the other but by me.”
 (John 14:6) This is not a politically correct Bible verse and it makes many people angry or uncomfortable.

 Christians, however, believe that Jesus is the Ultimate Truth and his resurrection from the dead confirmed his authority to make some of these “outlandish” claims.
 For those of us who are Christ followers, this is a non-negotiable in the Gospel that we preach and live.
 There are not multiple ways to God.
 If Jesus is who he said he was and if God really raised him from the dead, we can rest assured that he is God’s way to bring salvation to the world.

 This message of truth, though, should always preached, taught, and lived by God’s amazing grace.
 Grace is really the answer to almost every question.
 None of us can ever earn God’s favor so we all need his grace.
 While God’s truth says that Jesus is the only way to God, God’s grace tells us that everyone is eligible.
 God’s grace says that we don’t have to work for our salvation if we will only believe and yield our lives to Christ.